Soul Music

 Impossible de charger la disponibilité du service de retrait

-Key tracks include the holiday perennial ‘Merry Christmas All’ sung by Denise Montana, the merrily disco-fied ‘The Little Drummer Boy’ (a favorite of Parliament-Funkadelic’s George Clinton!), ‘You’re All I Want For Christmas’ performed by Inner Life’s Jocelyn Brown, and epic Christmas and New Year’s medleys!
+Key tracks on the album include the holiday perennial "Merry Christmas All" sung by Denise Montana, "The Little Drummer Boy," "You’re All I Want For Christmas" performed by Inner Life’s Jocelyn Brown, and epic Christmas and New Year’s medleys.